-- The German Research Network is used by about 550 organisations. - The core network consists of 10 Level-1 nodes (e.g. Frankfurt) and 17 Level-2 nodes (e.g. Marburg).
+- The German Research Network is used by about 550 organisations. - The core network consists of 10 Level-1 nodes (e.g. Leipzig) and 17 Level-2 nodes (e.g. Magdeburg).

 Each Level-1 node has a core router (Cisco GSR12016) plus one or more access routers.
 Each Level-2 node has one or more access routers, which have two independent connections to access routers at the next Level-1 node.
 E.g. Marburg is connected to Frankfurt.
 The network has also 10 interconnect routers for traffic to/from outside the G-WiN.
-The core network is managed by "Deutsche Telecom AG".
+The core network is managed by "Deutsche Telekom AG".
 It uses optical fibre technology (SDH/WDM).

-• Gießen is connected to Marburg.
+• Halle is connected to Leipzig (single line only).